Category: Education

 Posted on: May 4, 2019 by

 The first set of organs affected by obesity is the reproductive system.
 It affects women’s menstrual cycles, ovulation, and ability to become pregnant.
 It affects men’s production of sperm, both in quality and motility.
 And that’s only part of the infertility equation.
-You can’t get pregnant if the libido ain’t working, right?
-[Read more...]
+You can’t get pregnant if the libido ain’t [Read more...]

 Posted on: April 27, 2019 by